Melania Trump participates in annual children's hospital visit | WSGW 790 AM & 100.5 FM

 “Mrs. Trump has our deep gratitude for joining every first lady since Bess Truman in bringing holiday cheer to children who are hospitalized and can’t be home during this special time of the year,” Dr. Kurt Newman, chief executive officer of the hospital, said, according to the AP.

 The visit comes as the coronavirus continues to rage across the nation.
-Over 300,000 Americans have now died due to the coronavirus, according to data from Johns Hopkins University.
+More than 300,000 Americans have now died due to the coronavirus, according to data from Johns Hopkins University.
 The country passed the grim milestone as the first Americans began receiving Pfizer’s newly authorized coronavirus vaccine.

 The first lady has been busy preparing for the holidays, revealing the 2020 White House Christmas decorations and theme: “America the Beautiful” late last month.
 The unveiling occurred less than two months after secret recordings from June 2018 were aired by CNN, in which she lamented about preparing for the holidays at the White House.